 This module introduces students to the major theoretical and analytical problems in the fields of international security, interdependence and organisation.
-The module particularly examines the following areas:

-- Use of coercive force between organised political units in international relations, the historical context of 'war' and 'peace' in the modern world - The notion of patterns of complex and diverse interdependence that encourage states to accept some limited forms of governance of their relations - Institutional development in Europe in the form of the institutional framework of the EU and its various policy mechanisms
+The module particularly examines the following areas: (a) use of coercive force between organised political units in international relations, (b) the historical context of 'war' and 'peace' in the modern world, (c) the notion of patterns of complex and diverse interdependence that encourage states to accept some limited forms of governance of their relations and (d) institutional development in Europe in the form of the institutional framework of the EU and its various policy mechanisms.